teambit/bit/README.md

 People often use Bit to run a Monorepo, sometimes a Polyrepo or without using repositories at all.

-The core innovation of Bit is the "Bit Component", a composable container for source code, whereas dependencies are first-class citizens.
+The core innovation of Bit is the ["Bit Component"](https://bit.dev/#component), a composable container for source code, whereas dependencies are first-class citizens.
 Components can be used as packages, ESM modules, runtime scripts, and any other artifact a build task can generate.

 - **Descriptive module names**.
-Use components via descriptive module names.
+Use components through descriptive package names.
+No aliases required.
 - **Dependency versioning.**.
-Automatically detects dependency changes, and version them accordingly.
+Automatically detect and version dependency changes.
-- **Reusable development environments.** Create your configuration files in a development environment, and
+- **Reusable development environments.** Your own "create-react-app", create a development environment for your components, automating all configuration files for your components ().
 - **Build pipelines**.
 Independent build pipelines for components, designed for performance and speed.
-- **Preview**.
-Preview your components documentation, preview, and API.
+- **Preview and auto-generated docs**.
+Every component is an asset with auto-generated docs and component previews.
 - **Lanes**.
-Collaborate and preview component changes.
+Propose and change components to introduce new features, in collaboration with others.
 - **Component generators**.
-Create your own component generators and starters for new workspaces.
+Create new components using pre-built or custom templates for any type of component.

 ## Getting started